Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A comprehensive review of the Magoosh ACT prep course

-For students that want the guidance and accountability that comes with live class sessions, the alternative Magoosh ACT Prep + Live Classes package prices out at just under $400.
+The Magoosh self-paced prep package, which is by and away the most popular, costs just $130.
+Then for students that want the guidance and accountability that comes with live class sessions, the alternative Magoosh ACT Prep + Live Classes package prices out at just under $400.
 This bundle includes 16 hours of live class time with a Magoosh ACT expert over 4 weeks.
-Again, relative to other prep companies that provide live online instruction, this package is roughly half the cost of their most basic offerings.
+Relative to other prep companies that provide live online instruction, this package is roughly half the cost of their most basic offerings.

-Regardless of your situation or how much access you need, the bottom line here is that Magoosh’s pricing is an incredible value, and that is why they make our best ACT prep courses list.
+Regardless of your situation, the bottom line here is that Magoosh’s pricing is an incredible value, and that is why they make our best ACT prep courses list.
 This price point is almost certainly less than what you will be charged by a local tutor or what your high school-sponsored review course will run.